igormironchik/args-parser/README.md

    custom `HelpPrinterIface` on the `Help` argument.
 But who and when will do it?
    And I believe that help in `args-parser` is a little better than in `CLI11`.

+   `CLI11` works more with callbacks, whereas `args-parser` uses hierarchy of classes with polymorphism.
+In `args-parser` you can inherit from any argument's class, override methods you need and receive something very application specific.
+   And again, this is more question of taste.

 # Changelog

  * **6.2.0.0**

    Allowed to inherit from some classes.
 Added `addArg()` methods into API.

  * **6.1.1.1**

    Added possibility to set up custom help printer in help argument.

  * **6.1.1.0**

    Improved API with new syntax, now it's impossible to mess with end() methods.
    Fixed issue with printing help of global argument under command.

  * **6.1.0.0**

    Added possibility to add `Command` into groups.